CSCfi/Kielipankki-korp-backend/korp/pluginlib/README.md

 ### Influcences

-Using a metaclass for registering callback plugins in `korppluginlib` was inspired by and partially adapted from Marty Alchin’s [A Simple Plugin Framework](http://martyalchin.com/2008/jan/10/simple-plugin-framework/).
+Using a metaclass for registering callback plugins in `korp.pluginlib` was inspired by and partially adapted from Marty Alchin’s [A Simple Plugin Framework](http://martyalchin.com/2008/jan/10/simple-plugin-framework/).